flagshipcompany/shopify-app-public/README.md

 Insert the name of your shop into the field and click the **Install** button.

-You will be redirected to the shopify installer page.
+You will be redirected to the Shopify installer page.

 Accept the permissions it needs and you're almost done!